 A Cleaning Caddy

 - Cleaning caddy I really like this particular caddy as it holds a hold of items!
 It's roomy and still easy to carry around the house.

-- Scrubbing Brushes – these are made from bamboo and are very trendy looking!
-I love the way they look and clean.
-Bamboo is a renewable resource so they’re more eco-friendly, too.
+- Scrubbing Brushes – These are made from bamboo and are very trendy looking!
+I love the way they look and are clean.
+Bamboo is a renewable resource, so they're more eco-friendly, too.

 - 2 Glass Brown Amber Spray Bottles (16 oz. each)

 - 1 empty Parmesan cheese or spice container (16 oz., cleaned and dried)

 - 3 swing top glass bottles (8 oz. or 16 oz.)

 - Labels for your bottles – Waterproof, Vinyl Recipe Labels or Printable Recipe Labels